CHEF KENT GRAHAM

 Deeply rooted in Southern tradition with a contemporary approach to locally sourced ingredients, Chef Kent Graham brings an honest approach to food that is otherwise lost in technique.
 Classically trained, he started at his mother’s apron strings in Memphis, Tennessee.
 With both Father and Mother having a heavy appreciation for the arts, Kent’s youth was spent enriched with culture and education.
 Creating beauty and bringing it to life was a pastime in the Graham home.

 Following his love of food, Kent studied at the hands of very talented mentors across the country.
 He has cooked in New York City, Napa Valley, Jackson Hole, Atlanta, and throughout the South.
-He now makes his home in Knoxville, Tennessee.
+He now makes his home in both Atlanta, Georgia & Knoxville, Tennessee.

 A Chef, a farmer, a huntsman; Kent introduces diversity to classic southern offerings.
 With a heavy concentration on locally sourced and crafted foods, he uses naturally raised or grown ingredients to highlight the cornerstone of his culinary philosophy - “Keep it local; Keep it fresh; Keep it simple.”